MongoExpUser/AWS-CloudFormation-Stack-with-AWS-SDK-JS-V3/README.md

 <br>
 <strong>
-Create/Deploys, Update and Delete AWS CloudFormation Stack with AWS SDK for JavaScript/NodeJS V3.
+Creates/Deploys, Updates and Deletes AWS CloudFormation Stack with AWS SDK for JavaScript/NodeJS V3.
 </strong>
 <br><br>
 The  script can execute the following: